Economic history of China before 1912: Song dynasty (960–1279)

-In 960, the Later Zhou general Zhao Kuangyi overthrew his imperial master and established the Song dynasty.
-Nineteen years later, he had reunified most of China.
-This was one of the most prosperous periods in Chinese history.
 Unlike its predecessors, the monarchy and aristocracy weakened under the Song, allowing a class of non-aristocratic gentry to gain power.
 The central government withdrew from managing the economy (except during Wang Anshi's chancellorship and the Southern Song), provoking drastic economic changes.
 Technological advances encouraged growth; three of the so-called Four Great Inventions: gunpowder, woodblock printing, and the compass, were invented or perfected during this era.
 The population rose to more than 100 million during the Song period.
 However, the Song eventually became the first unified Chinese dynasty to be completely conquered by invaders.

 Song industry

 During the 11th century, China developed sophisticated technologies to extract and use coal for energy, leading to soaring iron production.
 Iron production rose fivefold from 800 to 1078, to about 125,000 English tons (114,000 metric tons), not counting unregistered iron production.
-Initially, the government restricted the iron industry, but the restrictions on private smelting was lifted after the prominent official Bao Qingtian's (999-1062) petition to the government Production of other metals also soared; officially registered Song production of silver, bronze, tin, and lead increased to 3, 23, 54, and 49 times that of Tang levels.
+Initially, the government restricted the iron industry, but the restrictions on private smelting was lifted after the prominent official Bao Qingtian's (999–1062) petition to the government Production of other metals also soared; officially registered Song production of silver, bronze, tin, and lead increased to 3, 23, 54, and 49 times that of Tang levels.
 Officially registered Salt production also rose at least 57%.

 The government regulated several other industries.
 Sulphur, an ingredient in gunpowder – a crucial new weapon introduced during the Tang – became a growth industry, and in 1076 was placed under government control.
 In Sichuan province, revenue from the Song government's monopoly on tea was used to purchase horses for the Song's cavalry forces.
 Chancellor Wang Anshi instated monopolies in several industries, sparking controversy.

 In order to supply the boom in the iron and other industries, the output of mines increased massively.
 Near Bianjing, the Song capital, according to one estimate over one million households were using coal for heating, an indication of the magnitude of coal use.
 Light industries also began to prosper during the Song, including porcelain – which replaced pottery – shipbuilding and textiles.
 Compared with the Tang, textile production increased 55%.
 The historian Xie Qia estimates that over 100,000 households were working in textile production by Song times, an indicator of the magnitude of the Song textile industry.
 The urbanisation rate of the Song increased to 12%, compared with 10% during the Tang.